-You will find additional information regarding our business in our Annual Information Form for the fiscal year ended December 31, 2022, as well as our audited consolidated financial statements and accompanying management's discussion and analysis for the year ended December 31, 2022.
-Copies of these documents along with our other public documents are available on our website at stantec.com, on the System for Electronic Document Analysis and Retrieval ("SEDAR") at sedar.com and on the Electronic Data Gathering, Analysis, and Retrieval ("EDGAR") system at sec.gov.
+You will find additional information regarding our business in our Annual Information Form for the fiscal year ended December 31, 2023, as well as our audited consolidated financial statements and accompanying management's discussion and analysis for the year ended December 31, 2023.
+Copies of these documents along with our other public documents are available on our website at stantec.com, on the System for Electronic Document Analysis and Retrieval ("SEDAR+") at sedarplus.ca and on the Electronic Data Gathering, Analysis, and Retrieval ("EDGAR") system at sec.gov.

-Unless stated otherwise, the information provided in this Circular is given as of March 20, 2023, and all dollar amounts are expressed in Canadian dollars.
+Unless stated otherwise, the information provided in this Circular is given as of March 15, 2024, and all dollar amounts are expressed in Canadian dollars.